PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 # Running the Ice Wedge Polygon Visualization Workflow on Delta

-The ice wedge polygons dataset is very large, so we use `ray` to run the workflow in parallel on the Delta server.
+The ice-wedge polygons dataset is very large, so we use `ray` to run the workflow in parallel on the Delta server.
 Because this is not an NCEAS server, it is important to pay attention to how many Delta credits are being utilized as each allocation's funding is finite.

 ## Steps: